 The next morning, we heard a knock on the door and got ready in a daze and went down to meet Mr. Ma.
 We saw his son-in-law instead and together we walked uphill in the dark and passed the village where most of the guesthouses are located.
 We reached the sunrise spot when it was getting bright.

 The sunrise was nothing special but we enjoyed the chance to talk to Mr. Ma’s son-in-law.
 He just got back the day before from Sichuan after working on some construction project for half a year.
 Many men like him from the village go to work in other cities as it is hard to make a living at home.
-They are the migrant workers who travel far to big cities to work and only get to go home once or twice a year to see their families.
+They are the migrant workers who travel far to big cities to work and only go home once or twice a year to see their families.
 While we were waiting for the sunrise, many young children came up to us to sell boiled eggs.
 Apparently, they sell eggs each morning before they go to school.
 So you can imagine life here is not easy.

-The guesthouse was in prime location right above the terraces and we were immediately drawn to the Ma family who runs the place.
+The guesthouse is in prime location right above the terraces and we were immediately drawn to the Ma family who runs the place.
 The whole family was so kind and made us feel at home.
 Mr. Ma always smiled and spoke softly with a rather strong accent.
 Although we could only understand 70% of what he said, we learned a lot about the local life while he was curious about the outside world and always asked us questions about Hong Kong and our experiences.
-Although he is 65, there was this youthful and inquisitive air about Mr. Ma that made him quite different from the others.
+Although he is 65, there is this youthful and inquisitive air about Mr. Ma that makes him quite different from the others.

 When he took us to see the clouds (雲海) near his fields, he said that due to the high altitude, everything grows much slower and each crop takes much longer.
 Hence, what they grow cannot even support their own family.
 Most of the fields are being taken care of by the elderly while the younger generation either work elsewhere or do tourist-oriented jobs like drivers, working in the guesthouses or selling souvenirs.